mrwweb/wp-inline-access/readme.txt

 * Alpha Release

 == Upgrade Notice ==

+= 0.4.0 =
+More info in the Info Bar.

 = 0.2.0 =
 Highlight clicked element in dashboard.
 Content and Tagline are editable.
 CSS improvements.
 See changelog for deets.